 From the bottom of the churchyard go out onto Alders Road.
-To visit the Dovecote Inn turn left onto this road (coming to the pub in 600m), then take a footpath on the right heading south-west across a field, along the edge of a wood and uphill through an orchard to Amhurst Bank Road.
+For the main route via the Dovecote Inn, turn left onto this road to reach the pub after 600m.
+Afterwards take the footpath on the right heading south-west across a field, along the edge of a wood and uphill through an orchard to Amhurst Bank Road.

-On leaving the pub, turn right to continue along Alders Road for 75m, then go over a stile on the right into a field.
+- On leaving the pub, turn right to continue along Alders Road for 75m, then go over a stile on the right into a field.
 Follow a faint grassy path near its right-hand edge, gradually curving left to leave in the far left-hand corner.
 Continue along a grassy track near the edge of a wood.

-The suggested route is to start along its right-hand side, gently uphill on the broad grassy margin alongside a wire fence.
+- The suggested route is to start along its right-hand side, gently uphill on the broad grassy margin alongside a wire fence.
 In 125m, where the orchard opens out to the right, make your way past a few fruit trees to continue in the same direction up a broad grassy track.
 At the top of the orchard turn left in front of a hedge and go through some scrubland to find the exit, a small metal gate in the corner.

-Go through the gate and past some trees into a field.
-Keep right to find another gate about 50m away in the hedge at the top of the field.
+- Go through the gate and past some trees into a field.
+Keep right to find another metal gate about 50m away in the hedge at the top of the field.
 Go through this onto a lane (Amhurst Bank Road), with two tracks opposite and a large house on the bank on your right.

-Take the footpath heading north-west through an orchard and along a field edge to a footpath junction.
+- Take the footpath heading north-west through an orchard and along a field edge to a footpath junction.
 Ignore the footpath towards Bouncers Bank and carry on through more orchards.
 At the next footpath junction turn right to head north past Dislingbury Farm to Half Moon Lane.

 There is little or no waymarking through the orchards in this section and it is not easy to find the stiles and gates leading from one orchard to the next.

-Take the footpath just off to the right through a wood, zig-zagging left and right after crossing a stream to stay on the right of way.
+- Take the footpath just off to the right through a wood, zig-zagging left and right after crossing a stream to stay on the right of way.
 Continue through a meadow and then go down across a field to the B2017 (Five Oak Green Road).

-Turn right briefly onto the lane, then in 30m turn left through an easily-missed narrow gap in the trees, with only an inconspicuous concrete footpath marker.
+- Turn right briefly onto the lane, then in 30m turn left through an easily-missed narrow gap in the trees, with only an inconspicuous concrete footpath marker.
 Follow this woodland path downhill for 125m, across a stream on a plank bridge and up the bank to a path T-junction.
 Turn left as indicated, heading SW with the stream in a gully on your left.

-In 60m the path swings right and comes to another path junction (with no waymarker) where you turn right.
+- In 60m the path swings right and comes to another path junction (with no waymarker) where you turn right.
 Follow this potentially muddy path gently downhill for 100m.
-At the bottom go straight across a path junction as indicated by a footpath waymarker, where a short path through some undergrowth soon becomes a much easier broad woodland path.
+At the bottom go straight across a path junction as indicated by a footpath waymarker, where a short path through some undergrowth soon becomes a much easier broad path.

-Go straight ahead across the field, heading NNE with a fine view ahead across the Medway valley (you might be able to see Hadlow Tower13 slightly to the left, 5 km away).
+- Go straight ahead across the field, heading NNE with a fine view ahead across the Medway valley (you might be able to see Hadlow Tower? slightly to the left, 5 km away).
 As the ground drops away you should be heading just to the right of a house in some trees.
 At the bottom of the field a footpath waymarker directs you onto a narrow path past the house and along its driveway to the B2017 (Five Oak Green Road).